openfare/openfare/openfare/README.md

 The system:

 * payment plans defined in code
-* the OpenFare Commercial License
+* the OpenFare License
 * a tool for managing payments across thousands of software dependencies.

-The OpenFare Commercial License is a lot like the MIT License.
+The OpenFare License is a lot like the MIT License.
 The code can be modified, forked, reproduced, executed, and compiled without restriction by anyone.
 With two exceptions:

 1. Commercial users are subject to payment plans defined in code.
 2. The license and payment plans can only be modified by the license copyright holder.

 The `OPENFARE.lock` file defines commercial payment plans for a software package.
-It is created using the `openfare` tool and is always located next to the project OpenFare Commercial `LICENSE` file (usually in the top level directory).
+It is created using the `openfare` tool and is always located next to the project OpenFare `LICENSE` file (usually in the top level directory).

 The following example describes a single payment plan.
 The plan is applicable to commercial organizations which use the software before 2022-12-19 and which have more than 100 employees.
 It stipulates that this version of the software necessitates a one off payment totalling 20.00 USD.
 The payment is split 10/4 between Steve and John.
 John can be paid via PayPal or lightning keysend.
 Steve can only be paid via PayPal.